Friends in Florida & Miami

 Early Friends in Florida

-One of the first Quakers to explore Florida was John Bartram, a botanist who immigrated from England to William Penn's colony in 1682.
-He explored the American wilderness, documenting hundreds of previously unknown species of trees and plants and shipped many to Britain, which changed the nature of British gardens and landscapes.
-In 1765, John and his son William, also a naturalist, explored upper Florida.
-William made repeated trips to Florida and got along well with the Seminoles, who called him Puc-Puggy, the flower hunter.
-William Bartram published an account of his travels in 1791, containing descriptions and drawings of the flora and fauna he encountered.
-Bartram’s Travels was published in London in 1792 and Ireland a year later.
+One of the first Quakers to explore Florida was William Bartram, a botanist who was born into a Quaker family in Pennsylvania in 1739.
+He explored the American wilderness, documenting hundreds of previously unknown species of trees and plants, and shipped many to Britain, which changed the nature of British gardens and landscapes.
+Beginning in 1765 he made repeated trips to Florida and got along well with the Seminoles, who called him Puc-Puggy, the flower hunter.
+He wrote an account of his travels, containing descriptions and drawings of the flora and fauna he encountered.
+Bartram’s Travels was published in London` in 1792 and Ireland a year later.
 It was a success from the start as readers took in his experiences with alligators, birds and exotic plants.
 Leading writers like English Romantic poets William Wordsworth and Samuel Taylor Coleridge cherished the book.
 Coleridge even claimed that reading Bartram’s Travels helped shape “The Rime of the Ancient Mariner” and “Kubla Khan.”

 John Collins, a prosperous Quaker farmer and orchardman in New Jersey, established a tropical fruit plantation in South Florida at the turn of the last century and saw the real estate potential of a barrier island which would eventually be called Miami Beach.
 Collins Avenue is named after him.
 His son-in-law, John Pancoast, an architect, built some of the first residences and hotels there.
 Some of Collins' descendants are members of our Meeting.